top of page

 Coaches Sign Athletes and Ensure Academic Eligibility

-The last step for coaches is making sure that each recruit signs with their program and meets eligibility requirements.
-Here’s how the committing and signing timeline works in most cases:
+The final step in the recruiting process is ensuring each recruit officially signs with the program and meets all academic eligibility requirements.
+Here’s how the typical timeline unfolds:

-• The athlete verbally commits to the school.
+1. The athlete makes a verbal commitment to the school.

 When Does The Recruiting Process Begin?